-Our Time-of-Use Rate option is one more way we’re continuing our promise to provide members with affordable rates and options that fit their individual energy needs.
+Our Time-of-Use Rate option is one way we’re delivering on our promise to provide members with affordable rates and options that fit their individual energy needs.
 The concept behind this program is fairly simple: Rather than a single flat rate, you pay different rates for electricity based on the time of day and season.
 Under this plan, the amount of electricity you use is just as important as when you use it.

 Our Time-of-Use Rate can help you save money if you’re able to reduce your energy use during peak times (when electricity prices are highest) or shift energy use to off-peak periods (when electricity prices are lowest).